Greece to hold national election on May 21 - PM | Politics

 Greece to hold national election on May 21 - PM

-Mitsotakis's New Democracy Party has held a comfortable lead over opposition leftist Syriza since it came to power in 2019, but a Feb.
+Mitsotakis's New Democracy Party has held a comfortable lead over opposition leftist Syriza since it came to power in 2019, opinion polls show, but a Feb.
 28 rail disaster which killed 57 people has stirred public anger and seen that gap narrow.
 "The country and its citizens need clear horizons...

 - Country: